zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

   - For **Data Entity**, select `EMPLOYEES_NORTHEAST_SOUTH` (this target table was created with the SQL script from Lab 0 that you ran on the Autonomous Data Warehouse).
   - For **Staging Location**, select your **Object Storage bucket** (`DI-bucket`)
   - **Merge Key** will automatically get populated with the primary key name of the table, from the database.

-Make sure you also map all of the columns, same as in step 34 of this lab.
+**Make sure you also map all of the columns, same as in steps 35 and 36 of this lab.**

 ![](./images/employees-northeast-and-south.png " ")

-39. The design of the Data Flow is now ready.
+40. The design of the Data Flow is now ready.
 Click on **Validate**.
 The result in the Global Validation window displays **no Errors and no Warnings**.
 ![](./images/validate-df.png " ")

-40. Click on **Save and Close**.
+41. Click on **Save and Close**.
 ![](./images/save-close-button.png " ")

 ## **STEP 5:** Create Integration Tasks